rustsbi/rustsbi-qemu/README.md

 ## Notes

+1. What kind of kernel does this project support?

+The rustsbi-qemu project supports raw binary kernels for educational or competition use.
+This project itself is only a showcase example illustrating how implementations should use RustSBI, it does not include a Linux boot support.
+You may visit downstream bootloader projects for a Linux capable bootloader.

-1. How to enable hypervisor H extension on QEMU?
+2. How to enable hypervisor H extension on QEMU?

 You should use these following line of parameters: